Kirk-Wang/Cloud-Native/README.md

 * We do not want two instances of `rng` on the same node
 * We will do that with a daemon set

+### Why not a deployment?
+* Can't we just do `kubectl scale deployment rng --replicas=...`?
+* Nothing guarantees that the `rng` containers will be distributed evenly
+* If we add nodes later,they will not automatically run a copy of `rng`
+* If we remove(or reboot) a node, one `rng` container will restart elsewhere (add we will end up with two instances `rng` on the same node)

 ------------------------------------------------------------
 ------------------------------------------------------------
 ------------------------------------------------------------